-S7 classification swimmer, David Roberts CBE is an eleven-time Paralympic gold medalist and is considered one of Great Britain's most successful Paralympians ever.
+S7 classification swimmer, David Roberts CBE is an eleven-time Paralympic gold medallist and is considered one of Great Britain's most successful Paralympians ever.

-Helen Jenkins (formerly Tucker) is the greatest British female triathlete ever, having won 3 World championship triathlon gold medals, amongst winning and placing in a number of other elite events.
+Helen Jenkins (formerly Tucker) is arguably the greatest British female triathlete ever, having won 3 World championship triathlon gold medals, amongst winning and placing in a number of other elite events.

 Non Evans MBE is a unique athlete.
 Not only did she captain the Welsh Rugby side scoring 489 points and 64 tries in her 87 appearances but she also represented Wales in weightlifting, wrestling and judo at two Commonwealth Games.

 Marathon runner Steve Jones set a previous world record for the marathon in Chicago in 1984 with a time of 2:08:05 and World half marathon time of 61:14 in 1985.
 Amazingly he held the British record for 33 years with a time of 2:07:13.
 He also won a bronze medal at the Commonwealth Games in the 10,000m in 1986.

 Nigel Owens MBE holds the Rugby Union record for most matches as an international referee.
 He became a record breaker when he took charge of the Fiji v Tonga World Cup qualifying match in June 2016, which was his 71st match as an international referee with many more to come.

 Jade Jones MBE won Great Britain and Northern Ireland's first Olympic Gold medal in Taekwondo in the London 2012 Olympic Games, then in the Rio 2016 she defended her title bringing home Olympic Gold for a second time.

 400m hurdler Dai Greene from Felinfoel is a European, Commonwealth and World Champion claiming gold medals in 2010 and 2011.

 Welsh rugby prop Gethin Jenkins has made an impressive 129 appearances for Wales making him the most capped Welsh player and has 5 caps for the British and Irish Lions.
 He has played in 4 Championship winning Welsh sides, including the Grand Slams of 2005, 2008 and 2012.

 Cyclist Elinor Barker MBE is now an Olympic champion, 2 time world and 3 time European champion in the team pursuit, as well as a world champion and Commonwealth champion in the points race.